A characterization of the 2-fusion system of L_4(q): The -rank case:

 and once shown, this contradicts Lemma~\ref{L:a^2=1}(a).

-To see \eqref{E:J0ff^a}, note that $Z(S^+) = \gen{x^+}$, and the image of each element of $J_0ff^a = J_0a^fa = J_0(xa)^f(xa)$ in $S^+$ is an involution which is not contained in either of the $D_i^+$ factors of the base subgroup of $S^+$.
+To see \eqref{E:J0ff^a}, note that $Z(S^+) = \gen{x^+}$.
+From Lemma~\ref{L:h^2=1}(i), $D_1J_0/J_0$ is a four group generated by the images of $f^ah$ and $ff^aa$, and $D_2J_0/J_0$ is a four group generated by the images of $f^ah$ and $a$.
+Hence, the image in $S^+$ of each element of $J_0ff^a$ is an involution which is not contained in either of the $D_i^+$ factors of the base subgroup of $S^+$.
 Thus, by the structure of $\N^+$, each such element has image in $S^+$ which is $\N^+$ conjugate to $x^+$.
-Pulling back over the surjective morphism $\N \to \N^+$, it follows that each element of $J_0ff^a$ is $\N$-conjugate into $Z(T) = \gen{x,z}$, and hence $\N$-conjugate to $x$.
+It follows that each element of $J_0ff^a$ is $\N$-conjugate into $Z(T) = \gen{x,z}$, and hence $\N$-conjugate to $x$.
 This finishes the proof of \eqref{E:J0ff^a} and the lemma. \end{proof}

 \begin{lemma} $\F$ is the fusion system of $L_4(q_1)$ for some $q_1 \equiv 3 \pmod{4}$ with $\nu_2(q_1+1) = k-1$. \end{lemma} \begin{proof} By Lemma~\ref{L:h=1}, $S = J\gen{a}$ is isomorphic to $D_{2^k} \wr C_2$.
 By \cite[Proposition~5.5(a)]{OliverSectRank4}, either $k=3$ and $\F$ is the fusion system of $A_{10}$, or $\F$ is the fusion system of $L_4(q_1)$ for $q_1 \equiv 3 \pmod{4}$ with $\nu_2(q_1+1) = k-1$.
 In the case of $A_{10}$, $x$ is a product of two transpositions with centralizer having a unique component $\K$ isomorphic to the fusion system of $A_6 \cong L_2(9)$.
 But then $Q = C_{T}(\K)$ is a four group, contrary to hypothesis. \end{proof}